marvin-nyalik/Coding-Challenge/README.md

 Return the maximum area of an island in grid.
 If there is no island, return 0.

 - [ ] Solution in max_area.rb

+# STACK
+## Problem: 2390.
+Removing Stars From a String
+Medium
+2.7K
+181
+Companies
+You are given a string s, which contains stars *.

+In one operation, you can:

+Choose a star in s.
+Remove the closest non-star character to its left, as well as remove the star itself.
+Return the string after all stars have been removed.

+Note:

+The input will be generated such that the operation is always possible.
+It can be shown that the resulting string will always be unique.

+- [ ] Solution in remove_stars.rb

+## Problem: 735.
+Asteroid Collision
+Medium
+7.4K
+870
+Companies
+We are given an array asteroids of integers representing asteroids in a row.

+For each asteroid, the absolute value represents its size, and the sign represents its direction (positive meaning right, negative meaning left).
+Each asteroid moves at the same speed.

+Find out the state of the asteroids after all collisions.
+If two asteroids meet, the smaller one will explode.
+If both are the same size, both will explode.
+Two asteroids moving in the same direction will never meet.

+Example 1:

+Input: asteroids = [5,10,-5]
+Output: [5,10]
+Explanation: The 10 and -5 collide resulting in 10.
+The 5 and 10 never collide.

+- [ ] Solution in asteroid_collision.rb

+## Problem: 394.
+Decode String
+Medium
+12.1K
+556
+Companies
+Given an encoded string, return its decoded string.

+The encoding rule is: k[encoded_string], where the encoded_string inside the square brackets is being repeated exactly k times.
+Note that k is guaranteed to be a positive integer.

+You may assume that the input string is always valid; there are no extra white spaces, square brackets are well-formed, etc. Furthermore, you may assume that the original data does not contain any digits and that digits are only for those repeat numbers, k.
+For example, there will not be input like 3a or 2[4].

+The test cases are generated so that the length of the output will never exceed 105.

+Example 1:

+Input: s = "3[a]2[bc]"
+Output: "aaabcbc"
+Example 2:

+Input: s = "3[a2[c]]"
+Output: "accaccacc"
+Example 3:

+Input: s = "2[abc]3[cd]ef"
+Output: "abcabccdcdcdef"

+Constraints:

+1 <= s.length <= 30
+s consists of lowercase English letters, digits, and square brackets '[]'. s is guaranteed to be a valid input.
+All the integers in s are in the range [1, 300].

+- [ ] Solution in decode_string.rb